harrisontowler/LinkPage-WordpressPlugin/README.md

 The user also has the option to rearrange the elements in real-time without a save button.
 Once the user places the element where they would like it to go in the new position, it is automatically saved on the back end: [INSERT IMAGE]

+Any visitor to the site is able search for a username, it checks the database whether the username exists or not and is shown front end whether it is available or not.

 A summary of the code: